|Gold Use Categories|

 The first gold coins were minted under the order of King Croesus of Lydia (a region of present-day Turkey) in about 560 BC.
 Gold coins were commonly used in transactions up through the early 1900s, when paper currency became a more common form of exchange.
 Gold coins were issued in two types of units.
 Some were denominated in units of currency, such as dollars, while others were issued in standard weights, such as ounces or grams.

 Today gold coins are no longer in wide use for financial transactions.
 However, gold coins issued in specific weights are popular ways for people to purchase and own small amounts of gold for investment.
 Gold coins are also issued as "commemorative" items.
 Many people enjoy these commemorative coins because they have both a collectable value and a precious metal value.

 The most important industrial use of gold is in the manufacture of electronics.
 Solid state electronic devices use very low voltages and currents which are easily interrupted by corrosion or tarnish at the contact points.
 Gold is the highly efficient conductor that can carry these tiny currents and remain free of corrosion.
 Electronic components made with gold are highly reliable.
 Gold is used in connectors, switch and relay contacts, soldered joints, connecting wires and connection strips.

 A small amount of gold is used in almost every sophisticated electronic device.
-This includes: cell phones, calculators, personal digital assistants, global positioning system units and other small electronic devices.
+This includes cell phones, calculators, personal digital assistants, global positioning system (GPS) units, and other small electronic devices.
 Most large electronic appliances such as television sets also contain gold.